danielnunezcano/react-crud/README.md

 # Url Project

-This tutorial is in https://bluuweb.github.io/react/crud-hooks/
+This tutorial is in https://bluuweb.github.io/react/crud-hooks/ and https://www.taniarascia.com/crud-app-in-react-with-hooks

 # Getting Started with Create React App